neowisard/k8s-taiga/README.md

 from your google [console](https://console.developers.google.com/apis/credentials)

 ## Persistent Storage
+You can use ot /templates/storages.yaml  (some hardcode i think))

 By default this uses the auto-provisioner to create three persistent volumes (1 for postgresql, 1 for the git repo, 1 for backup).
 This means